Laleh-Kh/quiet-hour-seismic/README.md

 This repository contains a simple Python script for selecting the quietest one-hour window from three-component seismic waveform data.

 The current version reads three built-in ObsPy example waveform files, computes the standard deviation for the `Z`, `N`, and `E` components in sliding windows, sums those values to form `std_sum`, and then applies a rolling sum to identify the quiet hour.
+That minimum marks the end index of the selected hour.
 If next-day data are available, the script uses the first hour of the following day when computing the final 23:00-24:00 window.

 ## Method